nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

     - Karpenter deployment guide
     - End-to-end working code to implement a fully functional EKS Cluster
 - [dev.to: Karpenter: The Better Autoscaling Solution for Kubernetes- Part 1](https://dev.to/aws-builders/karpenter-the-better-autoscaling-solution-for-kubernetes-part-1-4pd5)
+- [medium.com/summit-technology-group: Karpenter — AutoScaling and Right-Sizing EKS Nodes](https://medium.com/summit-technology-group/karpenter-autoscaling-and-right-sizing-eks-nodes-bc6d2b83d48e) Karpenter simplifies node autoscaling and right-sizing for Kubernetes workloads on AWS, resulting in cost savings and easier use of spot instances

 ## Kuby (easy deployments of Ruby Rails App)